steveshogren/hugo-blog/content/post/better-oo-design.md

 ```

 While this inversion of nouns and verbs seems counter to traditional OOP advice,
 it is actually a very object-oriented design.
-We use interfaces to allow
+Noun Interfaces allow for
-polymorphic classes which are better suited to model a domain.
+polymorphic nouns.
+Polymorphic nouns allow are better suited to model a domain.

 In our example, a ```User``` should not know how to convert itself to a
 ```Customer```.
 A ```User``` would not know they had to broadcast their updated